PetitCoinCoin/advent-of-code/2017/leaderboard.md

 Then I realised I did not need all the part one treatment and escaped loop early: down to a couple of seconds!

 Day 15: clearly not optimised, but runs in less than 1 minute for part one (especially when you realise it is  40 millions loops, and not 40 billions -_-)

+Day 17: I tried to find a pattern to calculate second item in list, without success.
+Then I realised I did not have to actually build the list, so I decreased algorithmic complexity by keeping track of only the second value in list.
+Went down to less than 10 sec.

+Day 18 looked awfully like assembunny code.
+So I tried to look at it like last year's advent and understand what it does.
+Worked for part 1.
+But then, I just had to implement the full program.